CpaterCodes/TD-GPT/README.md

 - Some ability to mutate internal data to support outer behaviours
 - Able to model behaviours such as mitosis and consumption of other cells
 - However, difficulties in understanding relation of density to mass/volume

+### 3. Wrangling the Object Zoo

+**Goal:**

+A series of classes which share a set of methods, albeit producing different values for each method per class.

+**Status:**

+Passing tests for vocalisation and shedding.
+However, should attempt to implement more features and choose a variety of animals.

+**Observations:**

+- Code generation produces a simple inheritance hierarchy
+- However, does not yet currently go beyond one layer of inheritance
+- This may emerge at scale or with more behaviours to implement
+- Other projects may, in turn, employ composition

 ---